 5.5 Except as provided in this clause 5, the Supplier shall have no liability to the Customer in respect of the Goods’ failure to comply with the warranty set out in clause 5.1.

-5.6 Whilst the Supplier will use all reasonable endeavours to ensure that bulls whose semen is supplied to the Customer shall conform with their current proof (as promulgated by the relevant trade standard body), the Supplier shall not be liable to the Customer for any loss or damage suffered by reason only that any calf produced from such semen shall fail to exhibit all or any of the characteristics disclosed by such proof.
+5.6 Whilst the Supplier will use all reasonable endeavours to ensure that bulls whose semen is supplied to the Customer shall conform with their current proof as at date of delivery (as promulgated by the relevant trade standard body, where applicable), the Supplier shall not be liable to the Customer for any loss, liability or damage (whether direct, indirect or consequential, including loss of profit) suffered by reason only that any calf produced from such semen shall fail to exhibit all or any of the characteristics disclosed by such proof.

-5.7 The Supplier accepts no liability for the death, ill health, infertility, injury or loss of breeding potential of any recipient animal or the sex, death, ill health or non-viability of any resulting progeny except in each case to the extent caused directly by the Supplier’s failure to comply with its obligation under Clause 5.1 and then only up to the maximum amount specified in Clause 9.2.
+5.7 The Supplier accepts no liability, loss or damage (whether direct, indirect or consequential, including loss of profit) for the death, ill health, infertility, injury or loss of breeding potential of any recipient animal or the sex, death, ill health or non-viability of any resulting progeny except in each case to the extent caused directly by the Supplier’s failure to comply with its obligation under Clause 5.1 and then only up to the maximum amount specified in Clause 9.2.
 Therefore, the Client is advised to take out appropriate insurance in relation to such risks.

 5.8 The terms implied by sections 13 to 15 of the Sale of Goods Act 1979 are, to the fullest extent permitted by law, excluded from the Contract.

-5.9 These Conditions shall apply to any replacement Goods supplied by the Supplier.
+5.9 These Conditions shall apply to any replacement Goods and/or Services supplied by the Supplier.

 6.1 The risk in the Goods shall pass to the Customer on completion of delivery.